 Dawson’s absence from a major early abstraction exhibition is all the more surprising because The Three Graces and Hollis Taggert Galleries published a catalogue raisonne of Dawson’s work in 2011.
 The handsome, thorough 334-page book was researched by Randy J. Ploog and Myra Bairstow and edited by Ani Boyajian.
 Ploog also contributed an important essay on Dawson’s life and work.
 It’s a must-own for anyone interested in the history of American art.
 [Image: Dawson, Xdx, 1910.
 Collection of the Brooklyn Museum.]

 For the most part, historians and curators have not caught up with it.
 The first major exhibition of Dawson’s work was at the Grand Rapids Art Museum in 1966; the most recent was in 2006, at the Illinois State Museum.
 In 1977 the MCA Chicago launched a retrospective and the Whitney examined his work in a 1988 show.
-It’s not just “Inventing Abstraction” that excludes Dawson: In the years the Whitney show, Dawson has almost never been included in historical shows which examine early American modernism.
-For example: He would have been an important component of recent Philadelphia and Baltimore exhibitions that have examined Cezanne’s influence, but he was not included.
-(Many of his New York-based American modernist peers were.)
+It’s not just “Inventing Abstraction” that excludes Dawson: In the years since the Whitney show, Dawson has almost never been included in historical shows which examine early American modernism.
+For example: He would have been an important component of recent Philadelphia and Baltimore exhibitions that have examined Cezanne’s influence, but unlike many of his New York-based American peers, he was not included.

 Despite a somewhat peripatetic exhibition history, Dawson is reasonably well-held by major American museums.
 The Metropolitan Museum of Art has three.
 The Hirshhorn has four, the Art Institute of Chicago has two and the Brooklyn Museum, Cleveland, Dayton, VMFA, MoMA, San Diego, the Joslyn, the Whitney, Yale and dozens of smaller museums each have one.
 [Image: Dawson, Statement, ca. 1913.
 Collection of the Metropolitan Museum of Art.]